 Americans are experiencing loneliness now more than ever.
 In a recent survey, nearly three out of four adults reported feeling a deep sense of loneliness.

 The emotional impact of loneliness is apparent, but these feelings also have an incredible effect on your physical health.
 The support of others helps you to feel important, welcome and loved — like you’re a part of something greater than yourself.
-Those who feel lonely tend to struggle with a variety of health concerns, such as:
+If you’re asking yourself, “What can loneliness cause?” know that it can lead to health concerns such as:

 How Is Loneliness Linked to Drugs and Alcohol?